 Bake for 35-45 minutes until the cake is lightly browned and a knife or toothpick comes out clean.
 I prefer my cakes a little bit on the under cooked side but if you like it more firm and cooked through, let it bake for a few more minutes.

-Now you know I am not a huge fan of dessert and usually can politely decline, but this vegan almond cake, this is good.
+Now you know I am not a huge fan of dessert and usually can politely decline, but this vegan gluten free almond cake, this is good.
 Those tart cranberries just lightly pop and add a refreshing burst of flavor to contrast the gently and fluffy almond taste.

 This is the perfect afternoon tea time dessert.
-A cup of hot brewed tea is absolutely mandatory with this vegan almond cake.
+A cup of hot brewed tea is absolutely mandatory with this vegan gluten free almond cake.
 Next time you’re looking for a vegan fall themed healthier dessert be sure to try this almond cake with cranberries!
 With 9 grams of protein per serving this also classifies as a high protein dessert!

 For a Bob’s Red Mill $1 off oupon be sure to click this link here.